 Daily water intake is restricted to a volume equal to the previous day’s urine output plus measured extrarenal losses (eg, vomitus) plus 500 to 1000 mL/day for insensible loss.
 Water intake can be further restricted for hyponatremia or increased for hypernatremia.
 Although weight gain indicates excess fluid, water intake is not decreased if serum sodium remains normal; instead, dietary sodium is restricted.

 Sodium and potassium intake is minimized except in patients with prior deficiencies or gastrointestinal losses.
 An adequate diet should be provided, including daily protein intake of about 0.8 g/kg.
 If oral or enteral nutrition is impossible, parenteral nutrition is used; however, in AKI, risks of fluid overload, hyperosmolality, and infection are increased by IV nutrition.
-Calcium salts (calcium carbonate, calcium acetate) or synthetic non–calcium-containing phosphate binders before meals help maintain serum phosphate at < 5 mg/dL (< 1.78 mmol/L).
+Calcium salts (calcium carbonate, calcium acetate) or iron-based or synthetic phosphate binders before meals help maintain serum phosphate at < 5.5 mg/dL (< 1.8 mmol/L).

 If needed to help maintain serum potassium at < 6 mmol/L in the absence of dialysis Hemodialysis In hemodialysis, a patient’s blood is pumped into a dialyzer containing 2 fluid compartments configured as bundles of hollow fiber capillary tubes or as parallel, sandwiched sheets of semipermeable... read more (eg, if other therapies, such as diuretics, fail to lower potassium), a cation-exchange resin is prescribed when delayed onset of action of several hours is acceptable.
 Sodium polystyrene sulfonate is available in oral or rectal formulation; patiromer and sodium zirconium cyclosilicate are available via the oral route only.